-Video shows proof of life of Swiss hostage in Mali - SWI swissinfo.ch
+Video shows proof of life of Swiss hostage in Mali

 More than a year has now passed since jihadists in Mali kidnapped Swiss missionary worker Beatrice Stöckli – for the second time.
 An al-Qaeda affiliate in North Africa released a third video this week to prove she is still alive.

-The Sahara division of al-Qaeda in the Islamic Maghreb (AQIM) issued a third proof-of-life video of Stöckli on December 31, 2016, according to the SITE Intelligence Group, a non-governmental counterterrorism organisation that monitors and verifies such materials.
+The Sahara division of al-Qaeda in the Islamic Maghreb (AQIM) issued a third proof-of-life video of Stöckli on December 31, 2016, according to the SITE Intelligence Groupexternal link, a non-governmental counterterrorism organisation that monitors and verifies such materials.

 In the video, the Basel native who settled in Mali more than 15 years ago is shown speaking French to address her family and to thank the Swiss government for “all the efforts that have been made” – unsuccessfully so far – trying to win her freedom.
 Stöckli, who is in her 50s, describes herself as “healthy”, but speaks in a tired voice with her face shadowed by a black veil.